brabect1/sta_basics_course/doc/sta_basics_course.rst

 While in discrete design practice there are many types of sequential gates, in digital design we restrict ourselves to only two types: D latches and D flip-flops.
-This stems from the expectation of describing the digital circuit in some HDL language and the semantics that can be extracted from such a description.
+This stems from the expectation of describing the digital circuit in an HDL language and from the semantics that can be extracted from such a description.

-*D-type latch* (or simply *D latch*) is a sequential element that has a transparent and stable states, controlled by a *gate* signal ``G`` (or inverse *enable*).
-In the transparent state the latch constantly propagates data input ``D`` to data output ``Q``.
+*D-type latch* (or simply *D latch*) is a sequential element that has a transparent and a stable state, controlled by a *gate* signal ``G`` (or inverse *enable*).
+In the transparent state the latch constantly propagates a data input ``D`` to a data output ``Q``.
 In the stable state, the data output keeps the last data input value before the gate "closed".
 The following figure shows a sample of D latch operation;
 for simplicity we ignored any propagation delays.